 Dragon fruit is a wild looking fruit that is also known as pitaya.

 I found dragon fruit marked way down at our local Oakmont Produce shop.
 It was on the verge of being overripe, and just begging to be put to good use.
 This is my first time with this fruit, and I found it to have a really mild flavor.

 Have you ever tried a dragon fruit?

 This is one fruit I have yet to try.
-It has a unique flavor, and looks almost like dice when cut up for salsa.
+It has a unique flavor and looks almost like dice when it is cut up for salsa.
 Talk about a fun looking appetizer!
 You can even make a cocktail like this Dragon Fruit Cocktail out of it.

 I kid you not, these are bringing back those memories of big fuzzy dice hanging from my rear view mirror when I was a teenager :-).

 I decided to make a fun salsa with some lemon juice (still using up lemons anywhere I can!), chives, and diced jalapeño.

 As fancy as dragon fruit looks, it is a bit of a buzz kill.
 Dragon fruit has very little flavor…and tends to pick up flavor from what it is mixed with.
 This is why dragon fruit is perfect in this salsa recipe.